Check your battery rebate eligibility

 What is the Cheaper Home Batteries Program?

-Important: From May 1, 2026, the program introduces tiered rebates.
-The first 14kWh receives 100% of the STC factor, 14-28kWh receives 60%, and 28-50kWh receives just 15%.
+From May 1, 2026, the program introduces tiered rebates.
+The first 14 kWh receives 100% of the STC factor, 14–28 kWh receives 60%, and 28–50 kWh receives just 15%.
 Installing before May 1, 2026 locks in higher rebates for larger batteries.

-Example Savings: 10kWh Battery
+Example Savings: 10 kWh Battery

 *Example only.
 Actual rebate varies by battery size and configuration.

-Eligible Batteries & Federal Rebate Amounts
+Eligible Batteries and Rebate Amounts

-| Battery System | Capacity | Est. Federal Rebate | Price After Rebate |
+| Battery System | Capacity | Est. Rebate | After Rebate |

 |---|---|---|---|